Casa Galilei –

 The apartment (formerly the monastery’s guest quarters) has recently been fully restored, using hand-fired terracotta tiles and chestnut beams that would have been familiar to its original residents.

-Casa Galilei sleeps six in the three permanent bedrooms or eight if the sofa bed in the second lounge is used as a double bed (this option still offers plenty of communal room in the main lounge).
-It also has two bathrooms, one of which is ensuite.
+Casa Galilei sleeps six in the three permanent bedrooms or eight if the sofa bed in the second lounge is used as a double bed (this option still offers plenty of communal room in the main lounge, shown below left).
+It also has two bathrooms, one of which is ensuite and the other is shown below right.
 At a stretch, the house can also accommodate two extra people on the single futons in the downstairs bedrooms, thus offering a total of ten sleeping places.
+Babies are welcome and the apartment is equipped with a cot, high chair and baby bath.
+We also have stair-gates if required.

 Casa Galilei’s accommodation includes: